sonic-net/sonic-mgmt/docs/PFC-test-plan.md

 #### Test Steps

-1. Start PFC PAUSE storm to fully block the lossless priorities at the DUT.
+1. Start PFC PAUSE storm to fully block the lossless priorities at the Device Under Test ( DUT ).
 2. After a fixed duration (eg. 1 sec), start the Test data traffic and Background data traffic simultaneously.
 3. Keep the Test and Background traffic running for a fixed duration and then stop both the traffic items.
 4. Verify the following: